nixys/nxs-support-bot/README.md

 Install a [Nixys Chat Redmine plugin](https://github.com/nixys/nxs-chat-redmine) into your Redmine.
 The only two things you have to configure this plugin (at the `/settings/plugin/nxs_chat` page in your Redmine):
 - Set `URL for notifications`.
 This URL is used by plugin to send issue updates to the Bot.
 Use a `secretToken` value from [API settings](#api-settings) to compose an URL.
 An URL format you need to use is following: `{PROTO}://{DOMAIN}/v1/redmine?token={SECRET_TOKEN}`
 - Set `Disable SSL verification`.
-If your Nixys Support Bot and Redmine both works in the local network or you do not use the SSL for Bot you need to set this option.
+If your nxs-support-bot and Redmine both works in the local network or you do not use the SSL for Bot you need to set this option.

-#### Nixys Support Bot
+#### nxs-support-bot

-Now you need to set up the Nixys Support Bot config file (see options description in [settings section](#settings)).
+Now you need to set up the nxs-support-bot config file (see options description in [settings section](#settings)).
 To configure the Bot you need to change the file located according to the way you choose to install:
 - For `Docker Compose`: file `.deploy/docker-compose/.env`
 - For `Kubernetes`: file `.deploy/kubernetes/values.yaml`, secret `nxs-support-bot-env` and configmap `nxs-support-bot-config`

 If you didn't use [nxs-chat-srv](https://github.com/nixys/nxs-chat-srv) skip this section and back to installation in accordance with method you selected (either [Docker-compose](#docker-compose) or [Kubernetes](#kubernetes)).

-Otherwise you need to migrate your old data to new version of Bot with [Nixys Support Bot Migrate](https://github.com/nixys/nxs-support-bot-migrate).
+Otherwise you need to migrate your old data to new version of Bot with [nxs-support-bot-migrate](https://github.com/nixys/nxs-support-bot-migrate).
 See the section below for details.

 ##### Update from nxs-chat-srv